id/emqx-docs/en_US/admin/api.md

 Each time EMQX starts, it will add the data set in the file to the API key list.
 If an API key already exists, its Secret Key and Role will be updated.

-#### Roles and Permissions (Enterprise Edition)
+#### Roles and Permissions

-In the EMQX Enterprise edition, the REST API implements role-based access control.
+The REST API implements role-based access control.
 When creating an API key, you can assign one of the following three predefined roles:

 - **Administrator**: This role can access all resources and is the default value if no role is specified.
 The corresponding role identifier is `administrator`.
 - **Viewer**: This role can only view resources and data, corresponding to all GET requests in the REST API.
 The corresponding role identifier is `viewer`.